The Little Mermaid (statue): Vandalism

 Paint has been poured on the statue several times, including one episode in 1963 and two in March and May 2007.
-On March 8, 2006, a dildo was attached to the statue's hand, green paint was dumped over it, and the date March 8 were written on it.
+On March 8, 2006, a dildo was attached to the statue's hand, green paint was dumped over it, and the date March 8 was written on it.
 It is suspected that this vandalism was connected with International Women's Day, which is on March 8.
 The statue was found drenched in red paint on May 30, 2017 with the message "Danmark[sic] defend the whales of the Faroe Islands", a reference to whaling in the Faroe Islands (an autonomous country in the Kingdom of Denmark), written on the ground in front of the statue.
 About two weeks later, on June 14, the statue was drenched in blue and white paint.
 "Befri Abdulle" (Free Abdulle) was written in front of the statue, but it was unclear what this referred to at the time.
 Later, police said the writing was likely referring to Abdulle Ahmed, a Somalian refugee who has been detained in a high security unit in Denmark since 2001 due to a custody sentence.
 On 13 January 2020, "Free Hong Kong" was painted on the stone the statue is mounted on by supporters of the 2019–20 Hong Kong protests.
 On 3 June 2020, in the wake of the George Floyd protests and Black Lives Matter movement, the statue was vandalized with the words "racist fish" scrawled on its stone base, which left observers and specialists puzzled, as nothing related to the statue, H.C.
 Andersen or his fairy tale could be construed as racist.
 In March 2022, "Z = svastika" was written on the stone base of the statue, which was thought to be opposition to Russia and their invasion of Ukraine, where Russian forces widely used "Z" as their symbol.
 Almost exactly a year later, a Russian flag was painted on the stone, which was thought to be a show of support for Russia.